-You can run the shareholder insurance, HSA, and auto benefit deductions in a few ways, depending on who is paying the taxes, and whether or not you know the annual amount will be.
+You can run the shareholder insurance, HSA, and auto benefit deductions in a few ways, depending on whether or not you know what the annual amount will be, as well as who is paying the taxes.
 Tax responsibility can fall on either the shareholder, or the company (we'll cover this next).

 If your company wants to cover the shareholder's share of taxes, you do not need to change shareholder-employees to exempt.
-However, this does mean that the employee would also have to claim the taxes paid by the employer as income.
+However, this means that the employee would also have to claim the taxes paid by the employer as income.

 If the shareholder will be responsible to pay the taxes owed, you will need to mark them exempt from Federal & State taxes for this payroll only.

-Select the shareholders who need the taxable benefits added.
+Select which shareholder(s) should have the taxable benefits added.